A recent article in Harvard Business Review caught my attention. “Strategy Making in Turbulent Times,…

-Last week Phil Mickelson parted ways with longtime coach Butch Harmon.
+In early November 2015, Phil Mickelson parted ways with his longtime coach Butch Harmon.
 During their many years together, Butch was instrumental in helping Phil with multiple tournaments including the iconic Open Championship.
 In golf there are a variety of coaching points.
 A golfer’s grip, swing, or stance are the physical parts; mindset would include course management and how to respond to a bad swing or a disastrous hole.
 Most golfers that have had great pro careers have had a coach.
 And when you stop to think about it, all successful athletes, from football players to Olympic swimmers, have a coach.
 Musicians engage a voice coach.
 Corporate executives consider a coach the norm.
 A coach makes a difference.
 A coach brings inspiration, guidance, and makes valuable recommendations for their clients based on their own experience and training.
 Many church leaders understand their need for a coach.

 During my ministry career I have had the privilege to coach countless ministry leaders.
 Butch Harmon coaches swing mechanics.
 Here has been my shortlist of coaching for ministry leaders: